-The goal of its construction was to create a link between Thailand and Myanmar; its construction was extremely painful and resulted in the loss of numerous human lives, in particular workers and prisoners of war, who were forced into forced labor for months.
+Its construction aimed to create a link between Thailand and Myanmar; its construction was extremely painful and resulted in the loss of numerous human lives, particularly workers and prisoners of war, who were forced into forced labor for months.
 The 1957 film “The Bridge on the River Kwai” is available to learn more about the story.
 However, this is a very dated and offensive film, to be honest.

 Erawan Falls are one of the most beautiful waterfalls in Thailand.
 They are located in the North of Thailand in the Erawan National park near Kanchanaburi.

 These waterfalls have seven tiers of waterfalls with stunning light turquoise water in limestone hills.
 The best part of these waterfalls, besides the beautiful views, is that you can swim in the lagoons of the waterfalls.
 Plus, you can even have a natural fish Spa; the water is full of tiny fish that will eat all the dry skin of your feet, just like going to the Spa.